Women's Independent Living Group: Structure

 The basement houses laundry machines, storage space, and machinery for renovations.
 Additionally, the back entryway leads to a parking space and areas for bike racks.
 The building itself is connected structurally to the MIT Alpha Delta Phi (ADP) fraternity, which shares a balcony with the house.
-The house is run by an executive government, with advisory from the WILG Alumnae Corporation.
+The house is run by an executive government, with advice from the WILG Alumnae Corporation.

 History

-The Women's Independent Living Group (WILG) was founded in 1976 by Kate Hendricks '71, Dorothy L. Bowe '84, Marjorie Pierce, Elisabeth Drake ’58, former Assistant Dean for Student Affairs Nancy Wheatley ’71, Zaurie Zimmerman ’77, and former Dean Ken Wadleigh.
+The Women's Independent Living Group (WILG) was founded in 1976 by Kate Hendricks 1971, Dorothy L. Bowe 1984, Marjorie Pierce, Elisabeth Drake 1958, former assistant dean for student affairs Nancy Wheatley 1971, Zaurie Zimmerman 1977, and former dean of the graduate school Ken Wadleigh.

 the 1960s, several sororities at MIT approached coed living groups about starting a chapter on campus.
 A small group of students approached the Association of MIT Alumnae (AMITA) about the possibility of an all-women's living group.
 At the time, while there were places for women to live on and off campus, including McCormick, a female-only dorm, and several co-ed fraternities and dorms, there was no cooperative living group for females.

-The population of female students on campus was also beginning to overcrowd McCormick, so the Dean of the Graduate School Ken Wadleigh proposed using a building at 351-355 Massachusetts Avenue as the location for the new living group.
-The building was MIT controlled, although owned independently by Northgate Corporation and being used as an apartment providing off-campus housing to MIT affiliates.
+The population of female students on campus was also beginning to overcrowd McCormick, so Dean Wadleigh, proposed using a building at 351-355 Massachusetts Avenue as the location for the new living group.
+The building was MIT-controlled, although owned independently by Northgate Corporation and being used as an apartment providing off-campus housing to MIT affiliates.
 Because the building was deemed too large for one living group, half was allotted to Alpha Delta Phi (ADP), then a new fraternity forming on campus.

 While 355 Massachusetts Avenue was being renovated, both the women's living group and the fraternity shared the living space in 351.
 The first floor was built with a ramp instead of stairs for the back door to ensure at least one handicapped-accessible floor.
 In 1976, the independent living group had its first entry in the Undergraduate Residence Book, distributed to incoming freshmen to help them choose their living arrangement for the year.
-In the 1976-1977 school year, ten women and six freshman joined the house, alongside four transfer students.
+In the 1976-1977 school year, ten women and six freshmen joined the house, alongside four transfer students.

-Several of the founders, Dorothy Lowe, Elisabeth Drake, Marjorie Pierce, and Kate Hendricks, formed the WILG Alumnae Corporation as its first members in order to advise the house.
+Founders Lowe, Drake, Pierce, and Hendricks formed the WILG Alumnae Corporation to advise the house.
+In 1982, the Women's Independent Living Group residence was renamed the Marjorie Pierce House.